 Meet Chef Shawn Kelly

 If you ask Shawn Kelly what he loves most about being a chef, you’re likely to get two answers.
 First, he’ll tell you it’s about the opportunity to create unique and memorable dishes using the finest local ingredients.
 And with the same level of importance, he’ll add that it’s also about the amazing people he gets to work with and cook for each day.

-Shawn is now pursuing his dream, offering farm-to-table fare to locals with Fork & Plough, Greenville’s new all-in-one restaurant, grocery store and butcher shop.
+Since 2018, Shawn has been pursuing his dream, offering farm-to-table fare to locals, as chef/owner at Fork and Plough, Greenville’s all-in-one restaurant, grocery store, and butcher shop.

 Rotating featured artist

 Get a multi-sensory experience when you dine in at Fork and Plough.

 Each quarter we feature a local artist's work on our walls, kicking off the quarter with an Artist Social.
 All displayed artwork is available for sale with 100% of proceeds going straight back to you.

 Interested in having your artwork featured?
 Contact Making Space GVL with your website/portfolio.